Vyvanse is a stimulant medication used to treat ADHD in children, adolescents, and adults.

 Generic Name: Lisdexamfetamine dimesylate

-Vyvanse is a once-daily, timed-release stimulant medication primarily used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
+Vyvanse is a once-daily, timed-release stimulant medication primarily used to treat attention deficit hyperactivity disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults.
 According to the FDA, Vyvanse is a federally controlled substance (CII) because it can be abused or lead to dependence.
 It is an amphetamine.

 Vyvanse may improve focus for people with inattentive ADHD, and decrease impulsivity and hyperactive behavior, two hallmark symptoms for many patients with ADHD.
 It is not known if it is safe for children under the age of 6.